Ayehu/custom-activities/SharePoint/SharepointAddSiteUser/README.md

-## SharepointAddSiteUser - Activity to Add site user and with SiteAdmin role.
+## SharePointAddSiteUser - Activity to Add site user and with SiteAdmin role.

 ##### DLL's to reference
 Microsoft.SharePoint.Client.dll